Yekllurt/yora/specification/language-basics.md

 Names are used to refer to entities declared in the program.

-A declared entity is a method, parameter of a method or local variable.
+A declared entity is a method, argument of a method or local variable.

 Every declaration that introduces has a scope which determines the part of the program from which the declared entity can be accessed.